ChesterJFGould/BML/README.md

         (sqr 3)

-Keep in mind this is only for expressions, we can have multiply definitions in a row without a semicolon.
+Keep in mind this is only for expressions, we can have multiple definitions in a row without a semicolon.

         let x = 5
         let y = 6